EmotionDetectionSystemTeam/EmotionDetectionSystem/README.md

 # Emotion Detection System

 The Emotion Detection System is a real-time application that uses the `face-api.js` library to detect facial expressions from a video stream and send emotion data to a server at regular intervals.
-This system is designed to handle video input, process facial expressions, and transmit the detected emotions efficiently
+This system is designed to handle video input, process facial expressions, and transmit the detected emotions efficiently.

 ## Table of Contents
 - [Features](#features)